 Specific Design Guidelines:

 - Try to keep the viewer's eye from exiting the painting; with your arrangement of elements, learn to lead the eye around and through the image in an interesting fashion.
 If this directional movement does leave the painting temporarily, bring it back in nearby, for instance, if a line goes "off the edge," have it come back in nearby.
-(See Illustration 1 and Guidelines, on left and below) (Note: In painting pre-1850, the image was contained within the frame; however, with Manet and the Impressionists, images began to be more casually placed.
+(See Illustration 1 and Guidelines, on left and below) (Note: In painting pre-1850, the image was contained within the frame; however, with Manet and the Impressionists, such as Berthe Morisot (some images on this page are by Manet, and some by Morisot), mages began to be more casually placed.
 Photography influenced painting, with its snapshot effects of figures accidentally being cut off at the edges, etc., and the feeling that the image continues beyond the edges of the picture.
 Modern and contemporary art have expanded on this notion, with the flat space often feeling like it extends beyond the edges (frame) of the painting.)

 - Vertical and horizontal elements (lines, shapes) have a feeling of calm and order.
 Diagonals, on the other hand, are more dynamic and suggestive of movement.